Free · Your key · No middleman

 See how ideas connect at a glance

 xTil generates Mermaid diagrams when they genuinely help understanding — not just as decoration.
-Over 20 types: flowcharts, sequence diagrams, timelines, ER diagrams, pie charts, mind maps, Gantt charts, Sankey flows, and more.
+Every chart shape Mermaid supports: flowcharts, sequence diagrams, timelines, ER diagrams, pie charts, mind maps, Gantt charts, Sankey flows, and more.

-If a diagram has a syntax error, xTil automatically fixes it (up to 5 attempts) without you lifting a finger.
+If a diagram comes back with a syntax error, xTil rewrites it until it renders — up to five attempts, without you lifting a finger.

 ARTICLE